AchiengJoy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 1-last_digit contains a program that will assign a random number to the variable n each time it is executed

+File 2-print_alphabet.c prints the alphabet in lowercase, followed by a new line.